 Some popular titles are for use in the Course Collection only.
 These are identified by both green and red bands on the spine.

-- You can renew CC items during the day within the Collection as long as nobody else has booked them.
+- You can return and re-issue CC items within the Collection as long as nobody else has booked them.

-- However, you may not renew them by telephone or using the self-service options on Enterprise.
+- You cannot renew them by telephone or using the self-service options on Enterprise.

-Fines accumulate at the rate of 80p per book per hour (or part of an hour) and continue to build during the hours that the building is closed.
+Fines accumulate at the rate of £3.00 per book per day (or part of a day).
 You will not be able to borrow until all overdue items are returned and all fines paid.

-You can book up to two Course Collection items for the 10:00, 16:00, and weekend loan (16:00 on Friday) slots.
-Booked Course Collection items can be collected from the Ground Floor Information Desk in the URS Building.
+You can book up to three Course Collection items for the 11:00 Booking slot.
+Booked items can be collected from the Course Collection shelves.

 The Course Collection holds photocopies of articles/chapters which are recommended on reading lists by teaching staff.
-These items are identified on Enterprise by the Call Number prefix: PHOTOCOPY followed by a number beginning with X (eg PHOTOCOPY--X1234) and the location "Course Collection on the Ground Floor".
+These items are identified on Enterprise by the Call Number prefix: PHOTOCOPY followed by a number beginning with X (eg PHOTOCOPY--X1234) and the location "Course Collection Ground Floor@URS".
+These can be borrowed in the same way as other Course Collection items.

-A small number of journals are available in the Course Collection for 6-hour or overnight loan.
-These volumes are listed on Enterprise with the Call Number prefix: PERIODICAL or PERIODICAL FOLIO and the location "Course Collection on the Ground Floor".
+A small number of journals are available in the Course Collection.
+These volumes are listed on Enterprise with the Call Number prefix: "JOURNALS--PER" or "JOURNALS--PER F" and the location "Course Collection Ground Floor@URS".
+These can be borrowed in the same way as other Course Collection materials.

 Although it is not Library practice to purchase texts for every student, we recommend that your tutors arrange the following:

-- at least one copy is purchased for the Course Collection (6-hour loan) of course textbooks your tutor recommends you buy yourself
+- at least one copy is purchased for the Course Collection of course textbooks your tutor recommends you buy yourself

-- purchase of about one copy per 10 students of 'essential' reading (one or more of which might be made 6-hour or 7-day loan)
+- purchase of about one copy per 10 students of 'essential' reading (one or more of which might be made Overnight or 7-day loan)

 If the books that you need always seem to be on loan, you can ask for them to be transferred to the Course Collection for the rest of the term.
 Please ask at the URS Ground Floor Information Desk.
 We also transfer items into the Collection if they have multiple holds.